By: Jaime W. Mejía (Translated by Jessica Schwartzman)

 The New Dawn

-With the passing of the seasons, the suffering has barely lessened, but with every tick of the clock, the tortute of their absence lessens.
+With the passing of the seasons, the suffering is barely reduced.
+But with each tick of the clock the torture of your friend’s absence lessens.

-Suddenly, one day, you feel strength enter your heart and begin to smile anew.
-Your feelings are intensified and inside you find a burning light that says “I am here with you.”
+Suddenly, one day, you feel strength reenter your heart and you begin to smile anew.
+Your feelings are intensified and inside you find a burning light that says “I am here with you”.